sfcalico/sfcalico/README.md

 - 💞️ I’m looking to collaborate on anything related to language and or language communities, megaman, animals, and I'm sure much more I can't conjure up in the moment!
 - 📫 How to reach me : cull.redd@gmail.com

+I'm missing several months of green squares (September through December!).
+Am planning on transfering much of my work from the enterprise accounts I've used for Python and JS to this account soon!

 <!---
 sfcalico/sfcalico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.